-Above is an overview of the primary NoNoise AI window with an image open for processing (see page 23 for a view of the window when working with multiple images):
+Above is an overview of the primary NoNoise Al window with an image open for processing (see page 21 for a view of the window when working with multiple images):

-- A. Tool Well: Tools for cropping, retouching, creating masks, and for adjusting the view level. - B. Preferences/Help: Shortcuts to app preferences and help. - C. Preview Window: Displays the current photo in detail view. - D. Preview option toggles: Magnification slider for current image, compare (before/after) mode, show/hide mask, preview on or off (displays original version). - E. Tool Options bar: Options and settings for currently selected tool. - F. Photo Information pane: Navigator, Levels (histogram), Info and History panes. - G. Layers pane: Add, edit and manage layers here. - H. Noise & Sharpening: NoNoise Al's pane for applying noise reduction and sharpening to an image. - I. Reset bar: Reset all resets all settings), Cancel (cancels all settings and returns to opening screen or host app), Done (finishes operation). - J. Export/Close Panel: Top icon presents the Export window for exporting the current photo or photos.
+- A. Tool Well: Tools for cropping, retouching, creating masks, and for adjusting the view level. - B. Preferences/Help: Shortcuts to app preferences and help. - C. Preview Window: Displays the current photo in detail view. - D. Preview option toggles: Magnification slider for current image, compare (before/after) mode, show/hide mask, preview on or off (displays original version). - E. Tool Options bar: Options and settings for currently selected tool. - F. Photo Information pane: Navigator, Levels (histogram), Info and History panes. - G. Layers pane: Add, edit and manage layers here. - H. Noise & Sharpening: NoNoise Al's pane for applying noise reduction and sharpening to an image.
+There are three options: applying NoNoise Al only, applying TackSharp Al only, or applying both. - I. Reset bar: Reset all resets all settings), Cancel (cancels all settings and returns to opening screen or host app), Done (finishes operation). - J. Export/Close Panel: Top icon presents the Export window for exporting the current photo or photos.
 Bottom icon opens and closes the right panel.

-Detailed descriptions of the elements in the NoNoise AI processing window start on page 25.
+Detailed descriptions of the elements in the NoNoise AI processing window start on page 29.